 Uganda has over 2 million orphaned children as a result of HIV and AIDS (UNAIDS).
 Orphaned children in developing countries are deprived of social, material, and psychological support, and as consequence, tend to be more vulnerable and at increased risk of poor health.
-Food insecurity remains a fundamental problem to this population, causing micronutrient deficiency and chronic undernutrition, which accounts for over 60% of deaths for children under 5 years.
-The Permagarden4all initiative, which is a climate smart strategy that combines permaculture; an agricultural approach using design principles to utilize natural systems for production, and bio-intensive agriculture; an agricultural approach to maximize production on a small amount of land through sustainable practices that increases biodiversity, to create a highly productive garden, seeks to improve the nutritional status of undernourished children under 5, and food insecure households in the Wonkole Sub-County in Kamuli District, Uganda.
+Food insecurity remains a fundamental problem for this population, causing micronutrient deficiency and chronic undernutrition, which accounts for over 60% of deaths for children under 5 years.
+The Permagarden4all initiative, which is a climate-smart strategy that combines permaculture; an agricultural approach using design principles to utilize natural systems for production, and bio-intensive agriculture; an agricultural approach to maximize production on a small amount of land through sustainable practices that increases biodiversity, to create a highly productive garden, sought to improve the nutritional status of undernourished children under 5, and food insecure households in the Wonkole Sub-County in Kamuli District, Uganda.

 When You Volunteer To Work With Us, You Are Contributing Towards The Upliftment Of A Community.